 - You can also refer students to Academic Language Webinars designed to help students with the language needed in a range of academic communication contexts.
 Topics include: Language for Writing reflectively; Writing critically- focus on language; Noun phrases: the building blocks of academic texts; Improve your academic vocabulary (1): Growing your Academic vocabulary size; Language for Academic Integrity: paraphrasing and summarising; Dissertations: Language for the Literature Review

-- For individualised support, you can refer your students to 1-to-1 Writing Tutorials and Speaking Tutorials: All international/EU students can book two 30-minute tutorials per term and can, for example, receive feedback on aspects of their academic writing such as structure, language and style, rehearse and get feedback on oral presentations, or receive advice in pronunciation or strategies to develop speaking and listening fluency.
+- For individualised support, you can refer your students to 1-to-1 Consultations for Writing and Presentations: All international/EU students can book two 30-minute consultations per term and can, for example, receive feedback on aspects of their academic writing such as structure, language and style, rehearse and get feedback on oral presentations, or receive advice on pronunciation or strategies to develop speaking and listening fluency.

-- In collaboration with the Graduate School, we provide writing courses for doctoral students whose first language is not English: Writing and Language Practice & Development; Doctoral Thesis Writing: Structure & Language (Science & Technology); Doctoral Thesis Writing: Structure & Language (Social Science & Humanities); Editing your Thesis with Corpora.
-For more information about these courses and how to refer your doctoral students to them, see the Graduate School’s web pages.
+- In collaboration with the Graduate School, we provide writing courses for doctoral students whose first language is not English: Core Language and Skills for Research Writing; Doctoral Thesis Writing: Structure & Language (Science & Technology); Doctoral Thesis Writing: Structure & Language (Social Science & Humanities); Writing and Editing your Thesis with Corpora.
+For more information about these courses and how to refer your doctoral students to them, see the Graduate School’s Training and Development web pages.